Header 1 - Primary

 Bash tips, tricks and code snippets

-to insert lines before or after a match
+Use sed to insert lines before or after a match

-Given a file, FILE
+Given a file, FILE, containing this content:

 # Header 1 - Primary